The CGP web site has been moved to here and the domain name cartesiangp.co.uk no longer exists.

 CGP Brain project

-For a couple of years now I have been working on using CGP to evolve two programs that develop a whole neural network and can learn to solve multiple problems simultaneously.
+For a few years now I have been working on using CGP to evolve two programs that develop a whole neural network and can learn to solve multiple problems simultaneously.
 One evolved program controls the body of a neuron and the other controls the dendrites.
 When you run the programs it build an entire brain-like network which can solve three problems simultaneously (classification).
 The aim is to solve many problems of different types with the same network and the evolved programs.
 You can read a brief conference report on it (GECCO 2017).
 I have two book chapters coming out on this topic (see publications) which go into a lot of detail.
+I have published a conference paper in Alife2021 and have written a journal submission for the Alife journal (under review).
+I also have a submission to GPTP in 2021 (online in May).